High Intensity Training or High Density Training: Which Is Best for Muscle Growth?

 So Which Is Best?

-Although high intensity training can be a useful tool to use from time to time to ‘shock’ your body into new growth, most people will find they will gain muscle at least as well by doing a few sets of an exercise and stopping a rep or two short of failure on each one.
-And although training to failure is more useful when using higher reps (10 – 12), this will usually only be effective when a trainee has built a reasonable level of strength, and can use a respectable weight for this number of reps.
+Although high intensity training can be a useful tool to use from time to time to ‘shock’ your body into new growth, most people will find they will gain muscle more effectively by doing a few sets of an exercise and stopping each one a rep or two short of failure.
+And although training to failure is more useful when using higher reps (10 – 12 or more), this will usually only be effective when a trainee has built a reasonable amount of strength, and can use a respectable weight for this number of reps.

 High density training on the other hand has been used for decades by some of the world’s top bodybuilders, including Arnold Schwarzenegger, Serge Nubret and many others.
 And it is now starting to become more popular again for the simple reason that it works.